joaomelo/lib-template/README.md

-# Lib
+# Libt

-This is a optioned javascript template library that aims to make development of npm packages more straight forward.
-The code itself has no pratical utility.
-The point is to serve as placeholder to actual features to be developed using the template.
+An optioned javascript template library.
+It aims to make npm packages development more straight forward.
+The code itself has no practical utility; it serves as a placeholder to be replaced by developers using the template.

 # Motivation